-- check the Use Current Identify Installation entry.
-This entry is set by the SYN_IDENTIFY_EXE environment variable to point to the Identify installation.
+- check the Use Current Identify Installation (for the Identify Debugger) entry.
+This entry is set by the SYN\IDENTIFY\EXE environment variable to point to the Identify installation.
 If this path is incorrect, change the environment variable setting and restart the synthesis tool. - click the Locate Identify Installation button and specify the correct location in the corresponding field.
 Use the browse button to open the Select Identify Installation Directory dialog box and navigate to your current Identify installation directory.